Sunny-117/text-processor/README.md

 # text-processor [WIP]

-TextProcessor is a Rust project designed to process various text files.
-The project aims to provide a flexible and efficient solution for handling and transforming text files.
+Rust-based text processor provides flexible and efficient processing and conversion of text

 ## Features